 - The controls are simple to use, yet you do have an extensive set of dials to fiddle with so you can really get the sound right.
 The three different modes do sound different, and the additional knobs can offer lots of variety.

 - The sound is distinctly suitable for 1980s metal.
 So if you go for Van Halen and the glam rockers, this is the pedal you need.
 However, you’re going to need a different option if you want a more modern, grungy sound.

 - You need an adapter, and often this is a separate purchase.
 Also, there isn’t even an option for batteries.

 Who says you need to be a fan of glam rock to want this Donner Morpher Distortion?
 If you’re a newbie trying to develop your own sound and attempting to recreate various styles, then you should just get this.
-It offers a much different sound than other classic distortion pedals that remind you of earlier rock eras in the 1960s and 1970s, which can expand your rock guitar repertoire.
+Like the TC Electronic Dark Matter pedal, it offers a much different sound than other classic distortion pedals that remind you of earlier rock eras in the 1960s and 1970s, which can expand your rock guitar repertoire.

 What’s great about this is that you get a lot without too much of an investment.
 It’s very affordable, and it doesn’t take up a lot of space.
 Add these benefits to its unique character, and there’s simply no reason not to get one when you’re trying to do some Quiet Riot covers.

 So what if the tonal quality doesn’t seem right for the sound you’re going for?
 Get it anyway, as it’s just too affordable.
 Who knows?
 Maybe your taste will change.